springernature/scigraph/2017/hackday-2017-06-23/examples/apps/java/README.md

-# Example Java App
+# Example Java Application

-Example how to connect to GraphDB from java
+This example Java application shows how to connect to GraphDB.

-## How to configure app
+## Running

-Please edit file `QueryingArticleExample.java` and replace tag `<IP>` with IP of the GraphDB.
+1. Edit `QueryingArticleExample.java` to replace `<IP>` with the IP address or host name of your VM.

-## How to run

-Please execute `run.sh` script.
+1. Execute `run.sh`.